mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 sidebar_label: Debezium Server CDC
 ---

-In this page is describe how to configure Debezium Server to connect with all the supported databases.
+This page provides instructions on how to configure the Debezium Server to connect with all the databases that are supported.

 ## Overview

 As previously introduced, in the Mia-Platform Marketplace are available a set of plugins that repackages Debezium Server image, adding the JMX Prometheus Exporter to expose collected metrics regarding the connector.

-These plugins are shipped with a predefined configuration tailored for the database of interest to speed up the configuration and deploy phase.
+These plugins are shipped with a predefined configuration tailored for the database of interest to speed up the configuration and deployment phase.
 This configuration, saved in a file named `application.properties` is mounted as a config map on the path `/debezium/conf` within the container.
-This leverage the mechanism [Quarkus](https://quarkus.io/) framework, on which Debezium Server is based on, adopts to extend the base configuration of a service.
+This leverages the mechanism of [Quarkus](https://quarkus.io/) framework, on which Debezium Server is based, in order to extend the base configuration of a service.

 :::info
 Current Debezium Server plugin requires a dependency on [Redis](https://redis.io/) for storing the metadata regarding the offset and schema management.
 More details can be found below or in the official Documentation.